-11. Conclusions
+11 Conclusions

-Lagrangian formulation and the MFEM are an excellent combination to solve fluid mechanic problems, especially FSI with moving free-surface and contact problems.
+Lagrangian formulation and the Meshless Finite Element Method are an excellent combination to solve fluid mechanic problems, especially fluid-structure interactions with moving free-surface and contact problems.

 Breaking waves, collapse problems, and contact problems can be solved easily without any additional constraint.